 This qualification will include a wide range of teaching and learning techniques and styles including one-to-one teaching, group discussions and teaching, observations, practical assessments, coaching, mentoring and shadowing, independent research and e-learning.

-A co-contribution of £450 is payable towards the cost of the course is payable for non-levy apprenticeships.
-This is changing to £250 from 1st April 2019.
+A co-contribution of £250 is payable towards the cost of the course is payable for non-levy apprenticeships.
 Levy paying apprenticeships are fully funded.

 A non-mandatory registration fee of £275 is payable for Level 3 diploma courses.